 At Yarra Osteopathy we see many patients with headaches.
-They are a debilitating problem experienced by approximately 10%-15% of the Australian population (reference) and one of the most common causes of headache is dysfunction of the neck (“cervicogenic headaches”).
+They are a debilitating problem experienced by approximately 5 million Australians (reference) and one of the most common causes of headache is dysfunction of the neck (“cervicogenic headaches”).
 Whilst still very painful these headaches can be simpler to treat and respond very well to gentle osteopathic treatment.

 Cervicogenic headaches are most commonly caused by the upper three cervical vertebrae (C1, C2 and/or C3).
 These areas can either become too stiff or move too much (unsupported by weak muscles).
 These headaches are typically felt on one side of the head only.
 The pain can be felt at the base of the skull and/or behind the eyes.

 – Examine your neck to determine the exact cause of pain.